WorldHealthOrganization/smart-dak-srv/input/pagecontent/index.md

 <mark>[Add content here.
 You could use as reference the previously published DAKs]</mark>

 ### L2 Operational guidelines
-The DAK for <mark>[insert health domain here]</mark> and the associated implementations tools can be found here:
+The DAK for Surveillance and the associated implementations tools can be found here:

 <!-- insert the IRIS link inside the parentheses below.
 The link is available only after the PDF is published on WHO IRIS. --->
 - [Published DAK Document]()